Code-Institute-Submissions/MS1-Car-Services-Galway/README.md

 ### 4. Wireframe
 -	Below are the desktop, tablet and mobile wireframes.
 These are wireframes of landing page of five sections created with the Balsamiq Wireframes application.

-Please note that they may not reflect a 100% replicated end result of my website.
 [Link to my Balsamiq Wireframes]( https://github.com/Kpokc/MS1-Car-Services-Galway/blob/master/assets/wireframes/car_service_project.pdf)

 ## Features